Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2>🤯 Enneagram 5s Under Stress</h2>

 Their stress number is Type 7.
 Type 7s are enthusiastic, spontaneous, and adventurous.
-When they're under stress, they might become more impulsive and distractible, as well as struggle with feeling overwhelmed and out of control.
-They might also have difficulty focusing on one thing at a time and making decisions.
+When they're under stress, they might become more impulsive and distractible and struggle with feeling overwhelmed and out of control.
+They might also need help to focus on one thing at a time and make decisions.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </article>